 - Towels (check with accommodation provider first, although I like taking our own too)

-- Bed Sheets (depending what company you are using, you can order sheets in advance)
+- Bed Sheets (depending on what company you are using, you can order sheets in advance)

 - Boots, waterproofs (time of year and location dependent)